 Force 62 met Force 61 at 07.00 on 15 May.

-On 14 May Walker had detached the escort carriers (Commodore G. N. Oliver’s 21st Carrier Squadron), heavy cruiser Cumberland and destroyers Saumarez, Venus, Verulam, Vigilant and Virago (Captain M. L. Power’s 26th Destroyer Flotilla) from Task Force 61 to join Task Force 62 in the area to the west of the Six Degrees Channel in continuing the search for the Japanese evacuation force and effecting the interception and destruction of the Japanese ships, now reported to be heading to the south in the Indian Ocean.
+On 14 May Walker had detached the escort carriers (Commodore G. N. Oliver’s 21st Carrier Squadron), the heavy cruiser Cumberland and the destroyers Saumarez, Venus, Verulam, Vigilant and Virago (Captain M. L. Power’s 26th Destroyer Flotilla) from Task Force 61 to join Task Force 62 in the area to the west of the Six Degrees Channel in continuing the search for the Japanese evacuation force and effecting the interception and destruction of the Japanese ships, now reported to be heading to the south in the Indian Ocean.

 At 10.50 on 15 May, the Japanese cruiser and destroyer were sighted, retiring to the south-east, by a Grumman Avenger warplane of No. 851 Squadron, baed on Shah but currently operating from Emperor as Shah's catapult had developed a defect.
 Almost simultaneously, the Japanese ships were sighted by a Liberator of No. 222 Group.
 This was one of six such aircraft which were just beginning a parallel track search.
 The Liberator shadowed the Japanese ships until about 14.00.
 The Avenger had previously sighted and attacked a small merchant ship escorted by a submarine chaser about 17.5 miles (28 km) to the north-west of the Japanese cruiser.